-During the initial review period from February 10, 2023, through June 30, 2023,

-Mother completed court-ordered parenting and anger management classes.
+During the initial review period from February 10, 2023, through June 30, 2023, Mother completed court-ordered parenting and anger management classes.
 Although the

-Mother communicated with Grandmother to stay informed of the Children's wellbeing.
-However, Mother did not sign a release of information form for Bloom Health, her mental health provider at the time, despite repeated requests from Ms. Baker.
+"no-contact" order related to her pending criminal case prohibited visits with the Children, Mother communicated with Grandmother to stay informed of the Children's wellbeing.
+10 However, Mother did not sign a release of information form for Bloom Health, her mental health provider at the time, despite repeated requests from Ms. Baker.
 Mother also claimed to have started working for several different employers but provided no employment verification.